 NDAA is the premier training organization for America’s prosecutors bringing innovation to every courtroom in our nation and ensuring every victim’s voice is heard.
 Our national courses bring stakeholders from across the country and from all criminal justice backgrounds together for expert instruction and engaging dialogue.
 We have a limited number of full tuition scholarships available.

 1. Register for the course for which you are submitting a scholarship application.
 IMPORTANT: Be sure to choose the “check/money order” option.
-Payment is not required to register and apply but this will secure your spot and allow time for the review of your application before payment is due.
+Payment is not required to register and apply.

 Should you be awarded a scholarship, details of the amount which can range from 25% to 100%, will be shared with you.
 You will then have the option to pay by credit card, check or decline the award.
 If you are not awarded a scholarship, you will have the option to cancel your registration with no penalty or continue with your registration payment by credit card or check for the initial invoice amount.